What is ScriptMagic?¶

 Who is it for?¶

-ScriptMagic is built for anyone involved in putting on a show:
+ScriptMagic is built for everyone involved in putting on a show:

 What can you do with it?¶

-- Organize with layers so each department or individual can have their own annotation space
+- Organize with layers so each department or individual can have their own annotation space, including specialized cue layers and Sound DCA layers — see Understanding Layers

-- Export annotated scripts as PDFs with your chosen layers and annotations included
+- Export and print annotated scripts as PDFs with your chosen layers, variants, and annotations — see Sharing & Exporting

 - Collaborate in real time with your team — changes sync across all devices